 On the 2nd February at Yasaka Shrine, the main shrine in Gion, it is the eve of Setsubun, and a very special celebration is getting underway.
 It’s the start of Setsubun-sai.

 These crowds, made up predominantly of locals, are assembled to celebrate the lunar spring under the old calendar.
 With the move to the Gregorian calendar in 1873 Setsubun is now celebrated earlier when winter is still making its chilly presence felt.
 Although it’s a popular event, Setsubun isn’t a national holiday so when the date falls during the week the celebrations will not be quite so crowded as they would be on a weekend.

-Shinto priests known as Kannushi and Shrine maidens called Miko are dressed in ceremonial outfits as the procession moves onto the stage.
+Shinto priests are known as Kannushi and Shrine maidens called Miko are dressed in ceremonial outfits as the procession moves onto the stage.
 The eyes of the crowd follow them then quickly flick back in the direction they came from as two immaculately dressed Maiko (apprentice Geisha) of the Ponto-Cho region move gracefully towards the stage.
 They seem peaceful and unaware of the crowds and commotion around them.
 They are about to perform a dance rarely seen by average Japanese people, let alone foreigners like us.
 The shamisen, a 3 stringed traditional Japanese instrument begins to play and a hush falls over the gathered crowd.

 Geisha perform mostly at intimate private parties, frequented by the most wealthy and well-connected businessmen.
 There are few opportunities throughout the year for people to witness a geisha performance in a public setting.